Fredericcelerse/DataConsistency/README.md

 ### 3. Measure the possible correlations

-The data being pre-processed, we can now start the measure of possible correlations between the features and the corresponded targets.
-To do this task, we first create new features that are based on combinations between the pre-existed features:
+The data being pre-processed, we can now start the measure of possible correlations between the features and the corresponding targets.
+To do this task, we first create new features that are based on combinations between the pre-existing features:

 ```python
 # In order to visualize how the features can correlate well with the target,